Japanese Chestnuts: a Reason for the Season to Enjoy this Nutty Treat!

 Roasted Chestnuts

-Try it Simple…
+Try it simple…

 Yakikuri 焼き栗 (roasted chestnuts) are arguably the signature flavour of autumn.
-Considered to be the most simple, traditional and iconic way to eat chestnuts, there is nothing better than stopping by a local street vendor to grab a piping bag of yakikuri.
+Considered to be the simplest, traditional and iconic way to eat chestnuts, there is nothing better than stopping by a local street vendor to grab a piping bag of yakikuri.
 During this chilly season, it will surely warm you up while you take a stroll and enjoy the scenic beauty of autumn.

 Another traditional way?

 Have you ever heard of kuri-gohan 栗ご飯?
-Yes, it’s exactly what you are thinking – chestnuts on rice!
+Yes, it’s exactly what you are thinking chestnuts on rice!
 This dish comprises two of the most important harvests of the autumn season.
-Rice (considered to be the essence of Japanese culture as it is consumed almost every day) combined with chestnuts is a sign that autumn has begun.
+Rice (considered to be the essence of Japanese culture as it is consumed almost every day), combined with chestnuts, is a sign that autumn has begun.
 Boiled chestnuts (which allow for easy peeling) are cooked together with rice and essential ingredients such as sake, salt, and sugar to make this delicious and aromatic dish.

-Before we go further, let’s understand the basics.
+Before we go further, let’s understand the basics

 To make any delicious chestnut goody, we need to make the foundation of the dessert.
 Kuri no kanroni 栗の甘露煮 is a chestnut compote.
 In other words, it refers to chestnuts in heavy syrup, or candied chestnuts.
 It takes a lot of time and effort to prepare this special Japanese treat.
-The laborious preparation and simmering process gives kuri no kanroni its beautiful, deep mustard-colour.
+The laborious preparation and simmering process give kuri no kanroni its beautiful, deep mustard colour.
 It can be served on its own, with red bean paste, or used in making desserts such as Mont Blanc.

 Desserts anyone?

-Japan is well known for its french patisseries and amazing sweet treats.
+Japan is well known for its French patisseries and amazing sweet treats.
 In 1933, monburan モンブラン (Mont Blanc Cake) was introduced to Japan.
 With an indulgent sponge cake as the base and topped with layers of cream, this famous dessert is then covered with chestnut puree piped around in a spaghetti-like fashion, and topped off with a candied chestnut.
 For anyone with a sweet tooth, this is a stunning dessert that is perfect to indulge in during the autumn season.

 Wagashi in Japan

 If you have a sweet tooth, get ready to read about delicious wagashi 和菓子 (traditional Japanese confections), which reflects Japan’s delicacy culture.
 Wagashi took off during the Edo period (1603-1868) after continuous sugar trading between Japan and China.
 Wagashi is usually served alongside green tea since the slight bitterness of the drink nicely balances the sweetness of the treat.
-It is no surprise that the Japanese took chestnuts a step further by incorporating it into making delicious wagashi treats.
+It is no surprise that the Japanese took chestnuts a step further by incorporating them into making delicious wagashi treats.

 Everyone loves dango, the chewy rice dumpling made from sweet mochiko rice flour, and kuri dango 栗団子 is one of the many variations.
 3-4 boiled dumplings are skewered on a stick and covered with a delicious chestnut puree.
 Another version of kuri dango involves serving chestnut-filled dumplings covered with mitarashi syrup in a small bowl.